Getting started

 Add library to project

-At this point it is assumed that you have successfully download library, either cloned it or from releases page.
-Next step is to add the library to the project, by means of source files to compiler inputs and header files in search path
+Next step is to add the library to the project, by means of source files to compiler inputs and header files in search path.

 Copy